python-poetry/poetry/.github/ISSUE_TEMPLATE/4_Documentation_issue.md

 ---
-name: Bug report
+name: Documentation issue
-about: Report errors and problems with the [documentation](https://poetry.eustace.io/docs/)
+about: Report errors and problems with the documentation (https://poetry.eustace.io/docs/)

 ---